BSE on MoS2: solvers

 Note

 We should study the slepc solver more.
-Try to increase BSSNEig and replotting to check how it gradually reproduces a larger part of the full spectrum.
+Try to increase BSSNEig and replot to check how it gradually reproduces a larger part of the full spectrum.
 Typically, you only need the spectrum in the low-energy window, and you don’t need to include many eigenvalues.
 If you don’t know where to start, try with 10% of the total size of the BSE kernel, which is usually both very fast and enough.

 Now check the timings of the three methods from the report files: